frappe/frappe/frappe/docs/user/en/tutorial/web-views.md

 #### Home Page

-Frappe also has a built-in signup workflow which also includes 3rd party signups via Google, Facebook and GitHub.
+Frappé also has a built-in signup workflow which also includes 3rd party signups via Google, Facebook and GitHub.
 When a user signs up on the web, she does not have access to the desk interface by default.

 > To allow user access into the Desk, open set the user from Setup > User and set the User Type as "System User"